 Research Methodology

-14 Training a sensory panel
+14 Training a Sensory Panel

 - Stimulus detection (threshold).
 This is usually done using a stimulus perception test for each basic taste: caffeine/quinine (bitter), citric acid (sour), NaCl (salt), sucrose (sweet), MSG (umami).

 - Application of scales: how to use the scale in different settings.
-When this step is done, every panelist should be able to rate a specific intensity of a sample on the same place on the scale.
+When this step is done, every panellist should be able to rate a specific intensity of a sample on the same place on the scale.

 A group of research participants used to describe properties or modalities of a food product, or differences between food products.